retsoced/sprockets/README.md

 ### Inventory Page

 The inventory page has a built in category menu based on the child pages of the Inventory section.
 By adding pages to the inventory folder (page), you add categories to the menu dispayed on the page.
-The category image is dened by adding an image to the folder of each category.
-Name the image `menu-image.jpg` and it will automatically pull in that image.
+The category image is defined by adding an image to the folder of each category.
+Name the image `menu-image.jpg` and it will automatically use that image in the menu.

 **The structure will look like this:**
 * [inventory folder]